Fictitious assets are expenses presented as assets.

 Quick Recap of Golden Rules of Accounting:

-Do you remember the Second and third Golden Rules of Accounting?
+Do you remember the Second and Third Golden Rules of Accounting?

 Also Read: Understanding Wasting Asset (Fixed Asset)